intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/tuning_guide.md

 It is a good thing that more and more CPU cores are provided to users in one socket, because this brings more computation resources.
 However, this also brings memory access competitions.
 Program can stall because memory is busy to visit.
 To address this problem, Non-Uniform Memory Access (NUMA) was introduced.
 Comparing to Uniform Memory Access (UMA), in which scenario all memories are connected to all cores equally, NUMA tells memories into multiple groups.
 Certain number of memories are directly attached to one socket's integrated memory controller to become local memory of this socket.
 As described in the previous section, local memory access is much faster than remote memory access.

-Users can get CPU information with ```lscpu``` command on Linux to learn how many cores, sockets there on the machine.
+Users can get CPU information with `lscpu` command on Linux to learn how many cores, sockets there on the machine.
 Also, NUMA information like how CPU cores are distributed can also be retrieved.
-The following is an example of ```lscpu``` execution on a machine with two Intel(R) Xeon(R) Platinum 8180M CPUs.
+The following is an example of `lscpu` execution on a machine with two Intel(R) Xeon(R) Platinum 8180M CPUs.
 2 sockets were detected.
 Each socket has 28 physical cores onboard.
 Since Hyper-Threading is enabled, each core can run 2 threads.
 I.e. each socket has another 28 logical cores.
 Thus, there are 112 CPU cores on service.
 When indexing CPU cores, usually physical cores are indexed before logical core.
 In this case, the first 28 cores (0-27) are physical cores on the first NUMA socket (node), the second 28 cores (28-55) are physical cores on the second NUMA socket (node).
 Logical cores are indexed afterward.
 56-83 are 28 logical cores on the first NUMA socket (node), 84-111 are the second 28 logical cores on the second NUMA socket (node).
-Typically, running IPEX should avoid using logical cores to get a good performance.
+Typically, running Intel® Extension for PyTorch\* should avoid using logical cores to get a good performance.

 ```
 $ lscpu
 ...